oahull0112/oahull0112.github.io/docs/Documentation/Applications/applications_template.md

 ??? example "Swift"

-	If the submit script for Swiftn differs from Kestrel, then include a Swift  example script here.
+	If the submit script for Swift differs from Kestrel, then include a Swift  example script here.
 	If the submit script does not differ, then remove this section (starting from the `??? example "Swift"` line)